angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 However, in this case, we wouldn’t be able to edit the signal in any way (except by updating the Observable).

 But with the help of a Linked Signal, we can still modify the data locally, and any major reset (such as a reload) can restore it to the original source if needed.
-In this example we are just sorting the list, but it could be also possible to change data of the books and send the data back to the server.
+In this example, we’re just sorting the list, but it would also be possible to change the book data and send the updated state back to the server.
-There are many ways to use this new signal in our applications.
+There are many ways to use Linked Signals in our applications.

 ## Linked Signal vs. Other Signals